felixr04/GA-Does-Wealth-Buy-Health/README.md

 ### Presentation Structure

-**You must be ready to present your findings by the start of class on DATE.**
+**You must be ready to present your findings by 9:00 a.m.
+Pacific on February 24, 2025.**

 - **Must be within time limit - not more than 7 minutes.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).